-Not all play is created equal.
+Not all play is the same.
 In fact, there are two distinct types of play children should regularly engage in: unstructured and structured.

-You may like to be part of your child’s unstructured play by following their lead, but try not to step unless they become overwhelmed or carried away.
-After all, unstructured play is a fabulous opportunity for your little one’s unfettered creativity to run free and confidence in their ability to be independent to blossom.
+You may like to be part of your child’s unstructured play.
+Remember to follow their lead and try not to step in unless they become overwhelmed or carried away.
+After all, unstructured play is a fabulous opportunity for your little one’s creativity to run free and their independence to blossom.

-Conversely, structured play is more organised and may happen at an allocated space or time, generally organised by a parent or caregiver.
+Conversely, structured play is more organised and may happen during an allocated space or time.
+It is generally organised by a parent or caregiver.

 Whether they’re playing sport, taking a trip to the playground, or constructing a make-believe world in the lounge room, play is an integral part of your little one’s balanced schedule.
-It allows your child to engage, imagination, physical and emotional strength without the pressures of a school project or competitive sporting match.
+It allows your child to use and test their imagination, physical and emotional strength without external pressure.

-Through play, children engage and interact with the world around them at a younger age while creating and exploring the world they can master.
+Through play, children engage and interact with the world while creating and exploring the space they can master.

-When your child is in the driving seat during playtime, they get to practice decision-making skills and move at their own pace.
-This allows them to discover which topics and activities peak their interest and develop things they are passionate about and wish to pursue regularly.
+When your child is in control during playtime, they get to practice decision-making skills and move at their own pace.
+This allows them to discover and develop their personal interests and passions.

-When playtime is frequently directed by adults, your child may become accustomed to rules and regulations, rather than playing with a sense of freedom and curiosity.
+When playtime is frequently directed by adults, your child may become accustomed to rules and regulations, rather than tapping into their freedom and curiosity.

-With so much of playtime intrinsically entangled with physical activity, the benefits of play extend to supporting your little one’s overall physical health.
+With so much of playtime intrinsically entangled with physical activity, it can also support your child’s overall physical health.

 When observing your child playing, you’re engaging in a unique opportunity to see how they navigate their world as well as how they interact with others and their surroundings.

-Play offers a glimpse into your child’s world, which may help you communicate with them more effectively.
+Play offers a glimpse into your child’s world, which can help you communicate with them more effectively.

-For less verbal children, play may be a way for them to communicate their views or frustrations (for example through drawing), allowing parents to further their understanding of their little one’s perspective.
+For some children, play can be a way for them to communicate their views or frustrations (for example through drawing), giving parents insight into their little one’s perspective.